MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-model-in-flow.md

     ![Paste schema](media/parse-json-schema.png "Paste schema")

 ## Use form processing model output in Flow
-Now you can use the output of the Form Processing model in subsequent actions in Flow.
+Now you can use the output of the form processing model in subsequent actions in Flow.

 For example to retreive the value of a field named ‘Total’ you would use the following expression: